 Every Australian city needs to have a fan-favourite wine bar.
 For Hobart, that honour typically goes to Dier Makr.
 Pronounced Dee-err-make-err, Kobi Ruzicka and Sarah Fitzsimmons’s intimate drinking den is an ode to fine wines and elegant bar snacks, the menu for which changes faster than I could possibly keep up with.

 On entry, the blackboard should list any of these dishes available, while you walk into the wine cellar to pick whatever drops you’d like to try.
 The curation at Dier Makr is tight, so the best bet is to leave your tastes in the highly capable hands of the staff.

 The Glass House stands stately at the very end of Franklin Wharf on Hobart’s waterfront, almost worth the views alone with Sullivan’s Cove, and the Derwent River with absolutely nothing interrupting the compelling vista.

-Although the views are far from the only reason it’s mentioned amongst the best restaurants in Hobart.
-The food and drink pushes the standards even higher, from line-caught kingfish carpaccio lightly treated with anchovy and dill mustard, to wild clover lamb tartare with lovage, gentleman’s relish, and beetroot.
+The views are far from the only reason that The Glass House is mentioned among the best restaurants in Hobart.
+The food and drink push the standards even higher, from line-caught kingfish carpaccio lightly treated with anchovy and dill mustard to wild clover lamb tartare with lovage, gentleman’s relish and beetroot.